Introduction to Incoterms

 - 2020 denotes the year of latest revision

 Why Do We Need To Use Incoterms 2020?
+Understanding the Risks Involved

-When we buy something from eBay, we expect the seller to receive our money and send us the product that we’ve paid for to our named destination (usually our home address).
-If we don’t receive this product, we can contact the seller and address the problem or should that fail, contact either our credit card company and/or eBay and they will act on our behalf and settle the dispute.
+If we don’t receive this product, we can contact the seller and address the problem or should that fail, contact either our credit card company and/or eBay and Amazon and they will act on our behalf and settle the dispute.

-Obviously in buying something on eBay the process is pretty simple but the seller may say once they put the product in the post and have the proof of postage, it’s no longer their problem.
+Obviously in buying something on eBay or Amazon the process is pretty simple but the seller may say once they put the product in the post and have the proof of postage, it’s no longer their problem.

-If the package is lost in between, it could be the fault of the post office or maybe it was delivered to a neighbor.
 There are variables that come into play and if something goes wrong, the responsibility of the buyer and seller is not so clear.
 However, on this small scale it’s usually reasonably easy to resolve.

 Incoterms, or these “code words” were developed to clear up any issues on exactly who is responsible (the buyer or seller) for each part of the logistics process and make sure that there cannot be any misunderstandings.
-The prime purpose in developing Incoterms is to identify where the buyer and where the sellers’ responsibilities lie under three main areas:

 - The place of delivery from the seller to the buyer.